 No, although I strongly encourage you to have your puppy spayed/neutered I do not contractually require it.
 I place all of my puppies as family pets, if you are interested in breeding please contact me for more specific information.

-Full registration with breeding rights is an additional $300 and can be added up to 2 years of age on approved puppies.
+Full registration with breeding rights is an additional $300 and can be added at any time.

 Where are you located?

 We are located in Branson, Missouri.
 If you don't live close that's okay!
 I am experienced at getting your puppy to you quickly and safely.
 I feel 100% comfortable shipping my puppies anywhere in the United States or Canada and even international destinations.
 Arranging a flight is really a simple process and is a very safe way for the puppy to travel.
 The airlines do a great job taking care of the babies and have a lot of security measures in place to ensure their safety.
 They travel in a climate and pressured controlled part of the plane.

 Please see the Shipping / Delivery section of the website for detailed information.

 The first step is making sure one of my puppies is right for you.
 Every family is looking for different personality traits.
 For example; will they be good with kids, other pets, or even specialty traits for obedience or service dog work.
 Please contact me to discuss any particular trait you are looking for.
 If we decide that one of my puppies is right for your family you would start by placing a deposit.
 This deposit would secure your puppy of choice for your family.
 After placing the deposit I'll send you everything else you need to get ready for the big day!

 Registration of the microchip with AKC’s Reunite is $17.50 for a lifetime registration.
 This helps ensure if the puppy ever did get lost you would have a greater chance of it being returned to you if found.
 An unregistered microchip does no good as they won't know who to contact.

 If you live in the state of Missouri the state charges 6.1% sales tax.